azallb/azallb.github.io/_publications/Osses-LeBagousse-Varnet_upcoming.md

 ---
-title: "UPCOMING : fastACI toolbox paper"
+title: "UPCOMING / FastACI: A Toolbox for Investigating Auditory Perception using Reverse Correlation"
 collection: articles
 category: journals
-permalink: /articles/upcoming-Osses-LeBagousse-Varnet
+permalink: /articles/upcoming-fastACI-OssesLeBagousseVarnet
-excerpt: '[Language : ENG] This paper will be about the *fastACI* Matlab toolbox and its functionning as well as validity statement.'
+excerpt: '[Language : ENG] This paper is about the *fastACI* Matlab toolbox.
+Here, we present the structure of the toolbox, how to replicate experiments and reproduce figures from existing studies, how to set up new experiments, and how to extend the toolbox functionalities.'
 #slidesurl: 'http://academicpages.github.io/files/report_L2_internship_2022SU.pdf'
 citation: 'A. Osses, A. Le Bagousse, L. Varnet (?).
 Upcoming.'
 ---
 The date does not mean anything.
 The article is in the works with no outing date yet.
-It should be done soon.
+It will be published soon.